Academic Catalog

 Reinforces students' ability to express themselves in Spanish, both verbally and in writing.
 Develops students' awareness of complex syntactical structures, and emphasizes skills in composition and advanced reading comprehension.
 Conducted in Spanish.

-SPAN 390 Special Topics in Hispanic Literature and Film3 cr
+SPAN 390 Special Topics in Latin American/Latinx Culture and Society3 cr

 Studies a specific aspect or period of Spanish literature and/or film in depth.
 Designed to provide advanced work in analysis, interpretation and research in selected areas of study.
 Course topic is identified by subtitle and may include areas such as Spanish and Latin American Cinema, Postmodernism in the Hispanic World and Contemporary Spanish Poetry.
 This course is conducted in Spanish (unless otherwise noted) and may be repeated when different topics are offered.